edge-trial/Support/ReadMe_v1.md

 ### 5.1 Exploring Jupyter Notebook

 1. To view the Notebook files in JupyterLab, click on `JupyterLab` tab.
 This will redirect you to login dashboard.
-2. Enter the JupyterLab Credentials and click on `Sign in`.
+2. Enter the JupyterLab Credentials (see section 4.2) and click on `Sign in`.

-> Note: If you are already logged in to JupyterLab, ignore the above steps.
+> Note: If you have already logged in to JupyterLab, ignore the above steps.

 ![Entering Jupyter Notebook Interface](/_images/Jupnb.png)